Iger back on top in a Disney plot twist that few saw coming

 BURBANK, Calif.
 (AP) — Bob Iger, the enterprising entertainment executive who brought Star Wars, Pixar and Marvel under the Disney marquee and challenged the streaming dominance of Netflix, will replace his handpicked successor, CEO Bob Chapek, whose two-year tenure has been marked by clashes, missteps and a weakening financial performance.

-The company’s stock jumped 8% at the opening bell Monday, with the appointment of Iger effective immediately.
+The company’s stock jumped more than 6% Monday, with the appointment of Iger effective immediately.
+The stock is still down 37% this year.

 The tumult atop Disney came quickly with reports that Iger was first approached by board members about a possible return Friday.